ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 - `master-query-output.csv`: output file obtained by running the SQL query `master-query-all.sql`.

-- `ShareTrait-dataset-database-mapping.csv`: contains the ShareTrait dataset attribute mapping (name of file header *sharetrait_dataset_col_name*) to the ShareTrait database v1.2.0 attributes (having header name: *sharetrait db attribute*) that are provided in the `master-query-output.csv` output file.
+- `ShareTrait-dataset-database-mapping.csv`: contains the ShareTrait dataset attribute mapping (name of file header *sharetrait_dataset_col_name*) to the ShareTrait database v1.2.0 attributes (with header name: *sharetrait_db_attribute*).
+The *sharetrait_db_attribute* field names correspond to the field headers that are provided in the `master-query-output.csv` output file.

 ## Description of the SQL and CSV files of this published repository